What better way to celebrate your baby’s first birthday than by taking some fun cake smash photos!

 Related: DIY Indoor Natural Light Studio

-Having a second pair of hands is really handy for this type of shoot.
-If your baby is crawling, your helper can ensure she stays confined to the cake smash location and doesn’t drag bright blue butter cream through the house!
+Having a second pair of hands could come really handy when taking cake smash photos.
+If your baby is crawling, your helper can ensure she or he stays confined in the cake smash location and doesn’t drag bright blue buttercream throughout the house!

-You can also ask them to grab your baby’s attention from time to time to get some eye contact shots.
+You can also ask them to grab your baby’s attention from time to time so that you can get some eye contact shots.
 They can use bubbles, peek a boo, etc but when doing this, ask them to position themselves directly behind you.
-This way baby will look in the direction of your lens.
+This way the baby will look in the direction of your lens.

-If you’re having a party for your baby’s first birthday, schedule your cake smash photos for another day.
-Parties are busy, tiring, there are lots of people around, and many distractions.
+If you’re having a party for your baby’s first birthday, schedule to take your cake smash photos another day.
+Parties are busy, tiring, with many distractions and lots of people around.

 What happens if you put food in front of a baby who just had a full meal 5 minutes ago?
-Make sure your baby is hungry enough to taste the cake with enthusiasm!
+When organizing your cake smash photoshoot make sure your baby is hungry enough to taste the cake with enthusiasm!

-Why would you schedule your cake smash photos for 3pm when your baby is tired and cranky and ready for their afternoon nap?
+Why would you schedule your cake smash pictures for 3pm when your baby is tired and cranky and ready for their afternoon nap?

-Choose a time of day when your baby is usually at their happiest, for the best chance of happy expressions!
+Choose a time of day when your baby is usually feeling their happiest, for the best chance of happy expressions!

-Don’t waste the clean up… it’s a perfect opportunity for more cute photos!
+Don’t waste the clean up after a cake smash photoshoot.
+It’s a perfect opportunity for more great photos!

 Use a container as a makeshift bathtub, but try to avoid plastic tubs as they don’t tend to be very photogenic.